1960s Nickel-Plated Floor Lamp

 Many companies produced similar lamps.
 This one is probably made in The Netherlands or Germany.

-The 2 switches were made by VLM Components in the 1990s.
+The 2 switches were made by VLM Components in the 1990s, so they are replaced, unfortunately.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.
 You can find them over here.

 VLM is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.